Learning Neural Parametric 3D Breast Shape Models for Metrical Surface Reconstruction From Monocular RGB Videos: Conclusion

 \ethics{The work follows appropriate ethical standards in conducting research and writing the manuscript, following all applicable laws and regulations regarding treatment of animals or human subjects.}

 \coi{We declare we don't have conflicts of interest.}

 \data{A core contribution of this publication is to share the proposed model, liRBSM, and surface reconstruction pipeline.
-As such, our trained model (in form of checkpoints containing the optimized weights), along with source code for training and inference as well as source code for our 3D surface reconstruction method, is publicly available at \url{https://rbsm.re-mic.de/local-implicit}.
-Due to the sensitivity of the data and privacy constraints, we can neither share the dataset that has been used to train the model, nor our test dataset.}
+As such, our trained model (in form of checkpoints containing the optimized weights), along with source code for training and inference as well as code for our 3D surface reconstruction method, is publicly available at \url{https://rbsm.re-mic.de/local-implicit}.
+Due to the sensitivity of the data and privacy constraints, we can not share the dataset used to train the model nor our test dataset.}